 Foamed cement is routinely prepared in the mixing devices depicted in Fig. A. A special multi-blade assembly can also be employed (Fig. B).
 A base cement slurry containing surfactant is placed in the blending container, the container is capped and sealed, and the mixing device is operated at a high propeller speed until the resulting foam fills the mixer bowl.
 The foamed cement density and quality are varied by adjusting the volume of the base slurry added to the blending container.
 The disadvantage of this procedure is that the foam is not prepared under simulated high-pressure field conditions.

 Foamed cement design

-Early in the development of foamed cementing, suitable base-slurry compositions to prepare foamed cements were limited.
-Today, with improved surfactants and foam generating equipment, virtually any base slurry can be foamed.
+Early in the development of foamed cementing, suitable base-slurry compositions to prepare foamed cement were limited.
+Today, with improved surfactants and foam-generating equipment, virtually any base slurry can be foamed.